 If you have more than one device (radio and/or rotor) connected through USB ports, the port number assigned when you reboot may change.
 What was ttyUSB0 for radio 1 and ttyUSB1 for radio 2 can be reversed.
 The list order can change because response timing may vary when you reboot even though no changes have been made.
+RigPi also allows the use of USB long names, which is preferred over using USB ID.

-A utility program is provided on the RSS Desktop and in the Ham Radio menu to rename the ports and make them stable.
-The program is name USB ID.
+A utility program is provided in the Ham Radio menu to rename the ports and make them stable.
+The program is named USB ID.